dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 This file simply refactors IBM's Host Access Class Library (HACL) for readability and ease-of-use.

-The original documentation can be found here (current as of October 2016): https://www.ibm.com/support/knowledgecenter/SSEQ5Y_6.0.0/com.ibm.pcomm.doc/books/html/host_access08.htm
+Not every single method has been included, just many of the ones I've tested and used live.
+For the complete exhaustive list, visit the original documentation here (current as of October 2016): https://www.ibm.com/support/knowledgecenter/SSEQ5Y_6.0.0/com.ibm.pcomm.doc/books/html/host_access08.htm

 ## Getting Started